 “We are not re-inventing the wheel; rather, we aim to provide guidelines and best practices to allow Enterprise Risk Managers to better understand their risk management process within the context of their respective businesses, and to recognize improvements they can make to mature their risk programs,” says Phelps.

-The Risk Maturity Model for Enterprise Risk Management and other resources are available online at the RIMS ERM Center of Excellence at www.RIMS.org/ERM.
+The RIMS Risk Maturity Model for Enterprise Risk Management and other resources are available online at www.riskmaturitymodel.org.

 LogicManager is a leading provider of enterprise risk management software by virtue of its top-rated customer support and easy-to-use SaaS platform.
 LogicManager’s solutions help Manage Tomorrow’s Surprises Today® with patent-pending Taxonomy technology and out-of-the-box content and templates.
 LogicManager’s ERM software and support enable businesses to connect traditional risk, governance, and compliance activities to common root cause risks, and relate them to strategic goals through advanced reporting and analytics.